Privacy Policy

 Third-Party Links and Integrations

-The Service may contain links to third-party websites or integrate with third-party services (such as Google Maps, QuickBooks, and Microsoft Office).
+The Service may contain links to third-party websites or integrate with third-party services (such as Google Maps, Google Gemini, Stripe, Realie, QuickBooks, Xero, Microsoft Office, and identity providers selected by an organization).
 This Privacy Policy does not apply to those third-party services.
 We encourage you to review the privacy policies of any third-party services you access through or in connection with the Service.

 12